Tech-Recruiter-Justin/Learn_JavaScript/README.md

 ### Lexical Scope
 - nested functions have access to its parent function's elements, but not vice versa

+## Set Timeout
+- setTimeout(function, delay in ms);
+- the browser will wait the delay before calling the function

+## Set interval
+- repeat the function with intervals in between

 ## Syntaxes

 ### General